How Foreign Applicants Can Apply for NCLEX-RN Examination ?

 Step 7: Receive the Authorization to Test (ATT) from Pearson VUE.

 Once you receive this ATT, you must take the NCLEX-RN examination within the validity dates provided.

 Step 8: Schedule an appointment to test by visiting www.pearsonvue.com/nclex or by calling Pearson VUE.
 You may log into your Pearson VUE account and click “schedule a test.”
-Choose your testing center, choose the date you are most ready to take the examination, choose also the time of your examination from the available options.
+Choose your testing center, choose the date you are most ready to take the to take the examination, choose also the time of your examination from the available available options.

 You may schedule your NCLEX-RN examination in a domestic or international test center through email or over the phone by calling Pearson VUE NCLEX Candidate Services.

 Receive an appointment confirmation email and specific instructions on how to get to your chosen testing center.

 Be aware that the list of available test centers outside of the U.S. may be changed without prior notice.
 However, the examinees will be notified in case the test center where they are scheduled to take the NCLEX-RN exam will be unavailable and may reschedule the examination at another available test center.

 Here are some of the international test centers you might want to consider.

 - 1.Manila, Philippines

 - 4.Tamuning, Guam